-ci [options
+ci [options]files

 Check in revisions. ci stores the contents of the specified working

-into their corresponding RCS files.
+files into their corresponding RCS files.

 Normally, ci deletes the working file after storing it.